Cerro Rico: A mountain coins a city.

-Since we read as teenagers Eduardo Galeano Eduardo Galeanos book "The open veins of Latin America", I have been pondering about the destiny of this city.
+As teenagers we read Eduardo Galeano's book "The open veins of Latin America" and since then I have been pondering about the destiny of this peculiar city in the mountains.
 Already the Incas gathered silver here in a gentle ecological way.
 The efficient Spanish conquerers, thorough Europeans, made it better: Thousands, many thousands of Indios were dragged into the holes of the Cerro Rico, in order to perforate it like a sponge.
 Working conditions were devastating, the life time expectancy of a minero after starting his work amounted to just six months.
 After that he usually remained within the mountain, since the transportation of the many corpses proved to be too laborious in the long run.
 More than a million workers were devoured by the mountain (Galeano estimates even 8 million).

 The scraped out silver made Potosí for a short time the worlds richest city.
-For the upper class colonialists it must have been an unbelievable Dolce Vita: Russian caviar, waggons of whores from Paris, Greek wine, Black Forest cherry cake: An inaccessible Bolivian village in the dry, infertile mountains close to the desert becomes the center of the world and with 200,000 inhabitants bigger than London or Paris at that time.
+For the upper class colonialists it must have been an unbelievable Dolce Vita: Russian caviar, waggons of whores from Paris, Greek wine, champagne: An inaccessible Bolivian village in the dry, infertile mountains close to the desert becomes the center of the world and with 200,000 inhabitants bigger than London or Paris at that time.
 70,000 tons of silver continued to flow within 400 years to Spain and from there in form of "dolares" (Talern) into the bags of the Fugger family in Augsburg, which a few years before had benevolently financed the ascent of the emperor Charles the fifth.